 When you boot up CS:GO for the first time you’ll have no rank.
 Like many other competitive games out there, CS:GO players are expected to jump into casual servers to learn the ropes first, before committing to a serious ranked match.
 Even if you wanted to, you can’t, as all new players must reach Private Rank 2 before diving into the deep end.

 To get started, you’ll need to play online matches of various CS:GO modes.
 Deathmatch is a good place to start, as you’ll be forced to try different weapons from various spawn points every time you die.
 Casual matches are handy too, as they follow the same rules of competitive matches, just with more players on each team.

-Read more: Take some tips from the best esports teams of 2019
+Read more: Take some tips from the best esports teams

 Once you’ve earned enough XP for level two, you can start searching for competitive matches via the matchmaking menu.
 You’ll need to complete ten competitive matches to get your first rank.
 But remember: you’ll be pitched against opponents of varying ranks, so don’t worry if you struggle to get going at first.

 CS:GO has 18 ranks, split into six tiers.
 Where you fit into the ranking system determines how good you are at the classic FPS.